chris-codes1212/mlops_final_project/README.md

 ## Notes

 - Make sure your **AWS credentials / IAM roles** have access to ECR, S3, and DynamoDB.
 - Backend relies on the production-tagged model in **Weights & Biases** for predictions.
+- Creating a pull request to `main` will automatically trigger the **CI/CD workflow** to build, push, and deploy new containers.